viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 A common use-case for modular resources is to create a new model using an existing Viam API.
 However, you can also create and expose new API types using modular resources.

-## Use a modular resource with your robot
+## Use a Modular Resource with Your Robot

 Add a modular resource to your robot configuration in five steps: